A hybridizable discontinuous Galerkin method with characteristic variables for Helmholtz problems: Conclusion

 The memory storage required to store an unknown vector of the reduced system is twice larger with CHDG than with the standard HDG method.
 Similarly, the number of non-zero entries in the CHDG matrix is multiplied by about 1.6 in 2D and 1.4 in 3D as compared to the HDG matrix, with a similar filling pattern.
 In return, the condition number of the matrices of the local element-wise systems is always smaller with CHDG than with the standard HDG method.
 Similarly, the condition number of the global reduced matrix is also always smaller with CHDG than with HDG.
 It is also smaller than the condition number of the global matrix of the DG system without hybridization.

-For the iterative solution procedure, we have employed the usual GMRES iteration (without restart) and the CGN iteration.
+For the iterative solution procedure, we have employed the usual GMRES iteration (without restart) and the CGNR iteration.
 In both cases, the convergence of the iterative process is always faster with CHDG than with HDG or DG without hybridization.
-Focusing on the CHDG system, the number of CGN iterations is always larger than the number of GMRES iterations, but the difference is rather limited for the benchmarks considered in this article.
-Since restart must be employed for GMRES in practice, and since each GMRES iteration is typically more costly than the corresponding CGN iteration, we believe that CGN may be a competitive approach to solve the CHDG system.
+Focusing on the CHDG system, the number of CGNR iterations is always larger than the number of GMRES iterations, but the difference is rather limited for the benchmarks considered in this article.
+Since restart must be employed for GMRES in practice, and since each GMRES iteration is typically more costly than the corresponding CGNR iteration, we believe that CGNR may be a competitive approach to solve the CHDG system.

 Although we focus on 2D benchmarks here, the definition of the method is valid for 3D cases.
 Besides, the method is in principle not restricted to scalar problems, and electromagnetic or elastic waves should be accessible as well because similar DG schemes with upwind fluxes are already available.
 In future works, we will investigate in more depth the computational aspects for solving iteratively 3D cases, high-order transmission conditions, and combinations with preconditioning techniques and domain decomposition methods to accelerate further the convergence of the iterative solution procedures.